EventRegistrationSystem/Tecket-Backend/PROJECT_SUMMARY.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
 3. Configure environment variables in a `.env` file (copy from `.env.example`).
 Key variables include database connection string and JWT secrets.
 4. Run `npm run db:setup` (or equivalent like `npx prisma migrate dev --name init && npx prisma db seed`) to apply database migrations and seed initial data.
+Ensure all migrations are applied, including those for Attendee and PurchaseItem.
 5. Start the development server using `npm run dev`.

 **Test Accounts (Created during seeding):**